Easy Wainscoting - The Finished Product

 This was one of the biggest stumbling blocks for me when I started this project.
 How was I going to make all the frames the same width?

-Since all the walls are different sizes it seemed impossible… and well – it is.
+Since all the walls are different sizes it seemed impossible to make them all the same width… and well – it is.

-I figured out in the end that every wainscoting frame doesn’t need to be the same width or even the same height –
+I figured out in the end that every wainscoting frame doesn’t need to be the same width or even the same height.
+In fact it is impossible for them to be the same width since the wall sizes will all be different.

 I didn’t want the frames to be square-shaped if I could avoid it and based on the height of the wainscoting I aimed for frames that were around 18 inches wide.